YasinC2/Find-and-Add/README.md

 # Find-and-Add
-A simple web app to find numbers in a regex pattern and add a specific number to them
+A simple web app to find a pattern of numbers by regex and add value to them.